Show All Oracle Database Table Constraints using dba_constraints

 FROM Clause:

-: Specifies the data source as thedba_constraints
+FROM dba_constraints: Specifies the data source as thedba_constraintsdata dictionary view.

 WHERE Clause: